tbishaw-stat6250/course-questions-wiki/week-08/README.md

 - Question (lceballos-stat6250): Can you specify the delimiter when using a SCAN function?
 - *Question* (sbagdi-stat6250): What is INTCK function used for?
 - *Answer* (sbagdi-stat6250): The INTCK function returns the number of time intervals in a time span.
 It counts intervals from fixed intervals beginnings, not in multiples of interval unit.
+- *Question*(kamirneni-stat6250): What are the specifications of INTNX function?